4 Explore the Community

 Success measure: when people forget they are being “interviewed” and simply tell you their story, you are doing it right.

 There’s no fixed number.
-Early on, every conversation reveals new stories (high information entropy).
+Early on, every conversation reveals new stories.
 Keep going until stories begin to repeat and new interviews add little that’s novel.
 That’s your signal to pause and move into convergence.

 Toolkit Resource